 This activity provides children with the chance to develop their visualisation skills, their descriptive and positional language and collaborative ways of working together.

-drawing out the language of small, tiny, medium, large, big and the colours of the paper.
-A nice point to discuss is that comparing sizes makes it easier to give a label, for example medium is only obvious when seen along side small and large.
+hopefully drawing out the language of small, tiny, medium, large, big and the colours of the paper.
+A nice point to discuss is that comparing sizes makes it easier to give a label, for example medium is only obvious when seen alongside small and large.
+Depending on their experience, some learners may also describe the pieces of paper as rectangles but this is certainly not essential.

 Next ask one child in each pair to tell their partner what size and colour of paper they are going to collect from the piles at the front and then do so.
 This continues until each pair has three different sizes of each colour in front of them.